Himeyuri Memorial Tower ひめゆりの塔と沖縄南部エリア

 The Himeyuri Memorial Tower is accessible by bus.
-Take the 89 or 34 Itoman bus from Naha Bus Terminal to Itoman Bus Terminal, a 30-minute ride.
+Take the 89 bus from Naha Bus Terminal to Itoman Bus Terminal, a 30-minute ride.
 Change at the Itoman City Bus Terminal to bus number 82, 107, or 108 for the Himeyuri Memorial Tower, a 15-minute ride.
 Take bus No. 50 or No. 51 from Naha Bus Terminal to Gyokusendo Cave (about 40 minutes), then walk about 1.5km.

 If you're driving, take Route 331 south from Naha for about 40 minutes.
 Turn right onto 54 and the Himeyuri Memorial Tower is just 2km along.
 It is about 10km from Himeyuri Cenotaph to Gyokusen Cave, which takes about 15 minutes by car.
 To go directly by public transportation, you need to go back to Naha Bus Terminal.

-The Battle of Okinawa lasted 82 days in 1945
+The Battle of Okinawa lasted approximately 3 months in 1945

 Himeyuri Peace Museum commemorates the 226 students who died in the battle

 The Himeyuri Memorial Tower was built in 1946

 The sacrifice of the Himeyuri students

 In March 1945, 222 high school girls and 18 teachers were inducted into the Japanese Army to tend to the sick, carry food and water to the troops, and bury the dead.
 Corps of conscripted girls were given the name of flowers, and these were named after the himeyuri, or lily.

 Memories of the Himeyuri

-There are many reminders of this tragic episode in the Himeyuri Peace Memorial Park, including the Himeyuri Memorial Tower, a 12-meter high statue dedicated to world peace.
+There are many reminders of this tragic episode in the Himeyuri Peace Memorial Park, including the Himeyuri Memorial Tower, stalagmites and more than a million stalactites

 The spacious park around the tower contains memorials to the girls, and to all the servicemen and civilians who lost their lives in the battle, which is sometimes known as Tetsu no Ame (Typhoon of Steel).